wwdok/Quick-Python-Print/quick-python-print-0.1.4/extension/README.md

 * Allow user to define customized prefix and suffix of print content flexibly in extension settings.
 * Able to output colored text in terminal by using python built-in package: `termcolor`.

-If you find bug or have suggestion, welcome to post in this extension's [github repo](https://github.com/wwdok/Quick-Python-Print).

 ## Motivation

 When i am learning deep learning model, i often want to know how the tensor shape changes along the way, i think this will help me understand how the deep learning model works.
 Take pytorh for example, these operations `view，slice，concat，permute，conv，linear etc` all will change the tensor shape.
 Fortunately, many deep learning framework all have `.shape` attribute of tensor(as far as i know, there are pytorch, numpy, tensorflow, paddlepaddle, oneflow), so this makes the extension be useful for different deep learning framework users.